 Pair programming is a concept where two developers use just one machine to work, meaning they work simultaneously on a single block of code.
-While one acts as a driver – writing codes – the other will play a navigator’s role, ensuring the accuracy of the code and navigating the driver.
+This brings in the concept of pair programing roles - While one acts as a driver (writing code), the other will play a navigator’s role (ensuring the accuracy of the code).
 The two developers can switch roles at any time of the process.

 We can assume you must have a long list of questions by now.
 Stay with us as we walk you through the entire process in detail.